MoustafaGabil/wikipedia-scraper/README.md

 1. Clone the repository to your local machine.

-2 .To run the script, you can execute the `main.py` file from your command line:
+2. To run the script, you can execute the `main.py` file from your command line:

 3. Install the required modules as mentioned in the Requirements file.

 ## Future Improvements
 1. Add error handling for failed Wikipedia requests.

 2. Optimize scraping to avoid making repeated requests to the same Wikipedia page.